 Every culture has traditions and superstitions that they follow for life’s big events.

-Whether they’re traditions that bring good luck, ward off evil spirits or superstitions to avoid a negative situation, you can use them as a fun way to celebrate your event, or, if you are one to lean a bit on the superstitious side, use them to ensure your luck!
+Whether they’re traditions that bring good luck, ward off evil spirits or superstitions to avoid a negativity, you can use them as a fun way to celebrate your event, or, if you're someone to lean a bit on the superstitious side, use them to ensure your luck!

-One of the biggest events that can occur in anyone’s life is moving into a new home, so it’s safe to assume that some of these beliefs go way back and we can use them today if we want to bring luck to our big move!
+One of the biggest events that can occur in anyone’s life is moving into a new home, so we dug through some age old superstitions to see what some culture's have to say about them.

 Here are a few of our favorites:

 According to Feng Shui, don't take your old brooms (or mops) to your new home, as they are said to hold all of the old dirt and negativity that may have been swept up with them.
 Instead, throw them out and purchase new brooms to symbolize a fresh start.

 BRING BREAD AND SALT INTO YOUR NEW HOME